incorrect runtime assertion catches CUDA API errors from GPU sanity checking

 compatible GPU is now printed to aid with identifying issues.

-#7 Updated by Mark Abraham 8 months ago
+#7 Updated by Mark Abraham over 2 years ago

 - Category set to core library